tmoens/zebrafish-facility-manager/PerFacility.md

 1. db user: _zf_eue_
 1. db password: _some_very_good_eue_password_

-### Web Server

-You need to set up a virtual host for every facility you want to manage.

 ### zf_server configuration file

 You need to create a server configuration file for each facility.